trisdev75/Gpg/README.md

 # Check you keys expiration date
 - Run the script (get_GPGKeys.ps1)[.\get_GPGKeys.ps1]
-- The script will print all your keys with KeyID, CreationDate, ExpirationDate
+- The script will print all your public keys with KeyID, KeyType, CreationDate, ExpirationDate.